Kyssuber/research/.ipynb_checkpoints/README-checkpoint.md

 ## programs

 ### virtual-machine
+- currently relatively vacant. all 'virtual-machine' code is found in the Master branch.

+##### output_mosaics.py -->
+GOAL:
+- generate galfit output mosaic .png files for each virgo-filament galaxy

+### generating_html_locally
 - note that all can be run outside of ipython environment.
 - e.g., in terminal, python make_inputcomp.py -h
 - the aim is to write a series of routines that enable me to run galfit on vigo-filament galaxies using Rose Finn's virtual machine

 #### build_html_website.py
 - script that writes an html file in order to generate a locally-hosted website to 'easily' navigate galfit output mosaics and parameters for the Virgo subsample.
-Instructions are physically taped to a desk monitor which is out of commission.
+Instructions are physically taped to a desk monitor that is out of commission.

-#### params_build html_website.txt
+#### params_build_html_website.txt
 - list of script parameters to tailor the build_html_website.py outputs to the user's dreams and desires.

-##### output_mosaics.py -->
-GOAL:
-- generate galfit output mosaic .png files for each virgo-filament galaxy

 ### mucho-galfit
 - comprises .py files to facilitate the running of galfit in parallel on the Siena HPC machine